 The Challenge – A Cumbersome Screening Process

 It’s not uncommon for candidate screening processes in the non-clinical field to be on the elaborate side, making cumbersome screening processes a big recruitment challenge.
-Obviously, it is important to properly screen your candidates, but some of the tests can be long and tedious, which can frustrate candidates.
+Obviously, it is important to screen your candidates properly, but some of the tests can be long and tedious, which can frustrate candidates.
 While some screenings are fairly standard, such as social security tracing and criminal history information, other background checks involve processes that don’t usually apply in other fields.
 Below are a few of the additional screenings HR has to administer before filling healthcare service positions.

 - Verifications and Credential Screenings: These check previous employment, and verify professional credentials and licensures.